fyiimysf/Mango-arch-dotfiles/README.md

 # My MangoWM Dotfiles for Arch Linux

-This repository contains modular dotfiles for a [Mango](https://github.com/DreamMaoMao/mangowc)  Wayland compositor setup on Arch Linux.
+This repository contains modular dotfiles for [Mango](https://github.com/DreamMaoMao/mangowc)  Wayland compositor on Arch Linux.
-Mango is a scrollable-tiling window manager based on DWL with a focus on keyboard-driven workflows and dynamic layouts.
-Configurations are managed using [GNU Stow](https://www.gnu.org/software/stow/) for easy symlinking to `~/.config/`.
+Mango is a tiling window manager based on DWL with a focus on keyboard-driven workflows and dynamic layouts (_This Setup focuses mainly on ``scrolling layout``_).
+Configurations are managed using [GNU Stow](https://www.gnu.org/software/stow/) for easy symlinking to `~/.config/`. _**Assumes a fresh install of Arch**_

 <!-- <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/254875ee-cb75-408d-99e1-f44ba4819ece" /> -->